alajmo/sake/docs/ansible.md

 - Choose **sake** when:
   - you prefer or mostly rely on shell scripts
   - you want real-time output
-  - you are tired of reading Ansible documentation
   - you want the most performant task runner
   - you prefer sakes simplicity

 - Choose **Ansible** when:
+  - you want to use idempotent and declarative configurations
   - you are already familiar with Ansible, and don't find any of sakes features particularly useful
-  - you want to use established software
+  - you want to use established software and relevant industry skills
-  - you want to use idempotent and declarative configurations
-  - you want industry relevant skills
-  - you manage a very complex infrastructure
+  - you manage complex infrastructure

-## Introduction
+## Background

-We'll begin with the problem both sake and Ansible are trying to solve and then compare how they try to solve it:

-1. Connect to a machine
-2. Install some services and configure them
-3. Start a service
-4. Query some data (uptime, disk size, etc.)
-5. Upload/Download files

-## What is Ansible
+### What is Ansible

 > Ansible is a radically simple IT automation system.
 It handles configuration management, application deployment, cloud provisioning, ad-hoc task execution, network automation, and multi-node orchestration